lednesday/mealtopianator/README.md

 ***The Plantaculaganzic Mealtopianator*** is a distributed online app with a frontend user interface built with HTML, CSS, and Typescript using the JQuery library.
 The backend consists of a NodeJS server and a NoSQL database to manage and store user and meal itinerary information.

 ## Contributors
-***The Plantaculaganzic Mealtopianator*** is created and maintained by Chris Jones and Lindsay Jones Marean.
+***The Plantaculaganzic Mealtopianator*** is developed and maintained by Chris Jones and Lindsay Jones Marean.

 ## Known Bugs and Future Enhancements
 ***The Plantaculaganzic Mealtopianator*** has not been implemented.
 Future versions will have features.